ProjectInfinity/PocketVote/README.md

 Server Owners.
 It aims to drastically better how voting is done on MCPE.
 Gone is the days of old.

+PocketVote is completely free to use, however any donations to cover the operational costs of PocketVote is gladly accepted.

+*You can send Bitcoin (BTC) to the following address to support PocketVote: **3QC8XUfjXQSMg4CKvvQdscMPQts5wxM9su***

 How it works, the easy version.
 ===============================